smathilakath/Project-Barack47/README.md

 **Expected Output:**
 Customer [identifier] has gotten in regular line for ApplicationClerk [identifier].
 Customer [identifier] has gotten in regular line for PictureClerk [identifier].
-Customer [identifier] has gotten in regular line for PassportClerk [identifier].
+Customer [identifier] has gotten in regular line for barackClerk [identifier].
 Customer [identifier] has gotten in regular line for Cashier [identifier].
 3. Managers only read one from one Clerk's total money received, at a time.
 Test: Run the simulation, and observe the nature of the output.
 Due to the way that the money system is coded, it is not possible for the managers to read from more than one clerk's total money received at a time.
 **Expected Output:**
-Manager has counted a total of RS[amount of money] for ApplicationClerks Manager has counted a total of RS[amount of money] for PictureClerks Manager has counted a total of RS[amount of money] for PassportClerks Manager has counted a total of RS[amount of money] for Cashiers
+Manager has counted a total of RS[amount of money] for ApplicationClerks Manager has counted a total of RS[amount of money] for PictureClerks Manager has counted a total of RS[amount of money] for barackClerks Manager has counted a total of RS[amount of money] for Cashiers
-4. Customers do not leave until they are given their passport by the Cashier.
+4. Customers do not leave until they are given their barack by the Cashier.
 The Cashier does not start on another customer until they know that the last Customer has left their area.
-Test:Create customers in the simulation, and verify that they have gone through each state prior to receiving a passport from the cashier.
-Once you view the message that the cashier has given the customer with the identifier their passport, watch for a message from the same customer that they are leaving the passport office.
+Test:Create customers in the simulation, and verify that they have gone through each state prior to receiving a barack from the cashier.
+Once you view the message that the cashier has given the customer with the identifier their barack, watch for a message from the same customer that they are leaving the barack office.
 Only after that message is printed can the cashier become available for a new customer.
 **Expected Output:**
-Cashier [identifier] has provided Customer[identifier] their completed passport Cashier [identifier] has provided Customer[identifier] their completed passport Customer [identifier] is leaving the Passport Office.
+Cashier [identifier] has provided Customer[identifier] their completed barack Cashier [identifier] has provided Customer[identifier] their completed barack Customer [identifier] is leaving the barack Office.
 Cashier [identifier] has signalled a Customer to come to their counter.
 5. Clerks go on break when they have no one waiting in their line
 Test: Create intentionally fewer customers, like 1-2.
 Watch the clerks who are currently not interacting with the customers to verify whether or not the clerks should go on break.